malachi196/ReParse/README.md

 # ReParse
-Made for running attemping to run applications without having admin permisions
+Made for running attemping to run applications without having admin permisions, by \
+trying to verify run access without admin resources!

 ## Note!!!!!
 ReParse.bat is the original file